 On Writing Suspense: An Interview with Chris Mooney

 Wrapping up his ninth novel, Chris Mooney is no stranger to writing suspense.
 He is an expert at crafting thrilling stories, which have garnered him awards and international bestseller acclaim.
 His book Remembering Sarah was nominated for an Edgar Award for best novel.
 His newest book, titled Fear the Dark, is the fifth novel in the Darby McCormick series.
-Mooney teaches writing classes at Harvard Extension School, including Writing Suspense Fiction this spring.
+Mooney teaches writing classes at Harvard Extension School, including Intermediate Fiction Writing this spring.
 We asked him to discuss his craft in the following Q&A.

 Some horror authors say that writing and reading this genre makes us saner, because we’re allowed to express our darkest fears and move past them.
 Do you think this applies to the thriller genre as well?